cn0047/stash/ed/t.algorithms/graph.md

 Hamiltonion path - path that visits each node exactly once.

 Euler circuit - path has same initial and terminal veritces.
-Also all vertex have even degree.
+Also all veritces have even degree.

 Euler path - includes exactly once all the edges and has different first and last veritces.
 Also all vertex have even degree but 2 have odd degree.

 ## Held Karp Algorithm.

+404

 ## Shortest path